tedunderwood/measureperspective/readme.md

 [Section 1: From measurement to modeling](https://github.com/tedunderwood/measureperspective/tree/master/genderedperspectives)
 =======================================

-The subdirectory [**genderedperspectives**](https://github.com/tedunderwood/measureperspective/tree/master/genderedperspectives) contains code, and intermediate stages of data, used to produce figure 1.
+The subdirectory [**genderedperspectives/**](https://github.com/tedunderwood/measureperspective/tree/master/genderedperspectives) contains code, and intermediate stages of data, used to produce figure 1.
 The raw data is contained in another repository (it runs to several gigabytes).

 Section 2: Multiplying perspectives and 3: Measuring parallax
 =============================================================

 These two sections of the article use shared sources of data and some shared code.

-So instead of creating a separate folder for each section, I have spread the various components of the workflow across different folders (**/data**, **/metadata**, and so on) documented below.
+So instead of creating a separate folder for each section, I have spread the various components of the workflow across different folders (**data/**, **metadata/**, and so on) documented below.

-If you're interested in understanding the immediate sources of evidence for a particular figure in the article, I would start with [**/rplots**,](https://github.com/tedunderwood/measureperspective/tree/master/rplots) which contains the R scripts actually used for visualization.
+If you're interested in understanding the immediate sources of evidence for a particular figure in the article, I would start with [**rplots/**,](https://github.com/tedunderwood/measureperspective/tree/master/rplots) which contains the R scripts actually used for visualization.

-The paper trails for many passing assertions in the article--e.g., briefly cited accuracy figures--lead through the [**interpretations** subfolder](https://github.com/tedunderwood/measureperspective/tree/master/interpretations).
+The paper trails for many passing assertions in the article--e.g., briefly cited accuracy figures--lead through the [**interpretations/** subfolder](https://github.com/tedunderwood/measureperspective/tree/master/interpretations).
 For instance, arguments about the increasing blurriness of the boundary between science fiction and fantasy are documented here.

 Note that several notebooks in the **interpretations** folder are using more a rigorous measurement of the distance between two models than I had time to explain in the article.
-For full explanation of this more rigorous metric, see ["The Historical Significance of Textual Distances"](https://aclweb.org/anthology/papers/W/W18/W18-4507/) and/or the experiment documented in [**measuredivergence**](https://github.com/tedunderwood/measureperspective/tree/master/measuredivergence).
+For full explanation of this more rigorous metric, see ["The Historical Significance of Textual Distances"](https://aclweb.org/anthology/papers/W/W18/W18-4507/) and/or the experiment documented in [**measuredivergence/**](https://github.com/tedunderwood/measureperspective/tree/master/measuredivergence).

 To fully reproduce the predictive modeling in the article, you will need word counts for volume parts.
 I store these in a folder called simply **data**, but that folder is a little large for a github repo, so I am instead providing a link that allows download: [**DataForMeasuredPerspective.zip**](https://www.ideals.illinois.edu/handle/2142/99573).

-If you want to replicate the research process from the beginning--and perhaps develop your own independent sample--I would recommend starting with [**/rawdata**,](https://github.com/tedunderwood/measureperspective/tree/master/rawdata) where I document the process of selecting the sample of books I used.
+If you want to replicate the research process from the beginning--and perhaps develop your own independent sample--I would recommend starting with [**rawdata/**,](https://github.com/tedunderwood/measureperspective/tree/master/rawdata) where I document the process of selecting the sample of books I used.

 [rplots](https://github.com/tedunderwood/measureperspective/tree/master/rplots)
 -------------------